elgasste/DW3Arduino/README.md

 ### Visual Studio 2022

-The solution file for the Windows development project is located in the `DW3ArduinoWinDev` directory,
+There are two Visual Studio projects available for development in Windows:

 - The DW3 Windows development project is located in the `DW3ArduinoWinDev` directory.
-This will run the actual game, and is very useful for debugging and running diagnostics.
+This will run the actual game, and is very useful for quick development, debugging, and running diagnostics.
 - The DW3 Editor tool is located in the `DW3ArduinoEditor` directory.
 This is a WPF project for editing the game data (maps, sprite sheets, NPC locations, etc).

 ## Windows Diagnostics and Keyboard Controls